Informational Text: Citing Evidence Like a Detective

-Students will learn how to use color-coding as a reading strategy to help them determine what the text says explicitly.
-Students will use paragraph and sentence labeling to help them cite specific textual evidence to demonstrate understanding of the text.
-Students will learn to use dictionaries to clarify the precise meaning of a key word or phrase.
+Students will be able to use color-coding as a reading strategy to help them determine what the text says explicitly.
+Students will be able to use paragraph and sentence labeling to help them cite specific textual evidence to demonstrate understanding of the text.
+Students will be able to use dictionaries to clarify the precise meaning of a key word or phrase.

 - Display the following sentences on the board: "I know that dogs are mammals because they provide milk for their puppies.
 I know that apples are fruits because they have seeds and grow on trees.
 I know that dancing is fun because I like it."